-How to Install Perl on Fedora 40/39/38 Linux
+How to Install Perl on Fedora 40 or 39

-Install Perl on Fedora Linux via DNF
+Method 1: Install Perl via DNF

 perl -v

 This command checks for Perl’s presence and displays its version.
-If Perl is not installed, the terminal will show an error message, indicating that Perl needs to be installed.
+If Perl is not installed, the terminal will show an error message indicating that Perl needs to be installed.

-Step 2: Refresh Fedora Package Repository
+Refresh the Fedora Package Repository

-Updating your Fedora system’s package repository ensures that you get the latest version of Perl and its dependencies.
+Updating your Fedora system’s package repository ensures you get the latest version of Perl and its dependencies.
 Run the following command:

 sudo dnf update --refresh